ombori/grid-docs/session-manager/README.md

 - subscribe to session and "space" events and updates

 ## Getting Started
-Install the `Grid Session Manager library` and the `Grid Settings helper library` to any of your screen, mobile or node gridapp.
+Install the `Grid Session Manager library` and the `Grid Settings helper library` to any of your screen or mobile gridapp.

 npm:
 ```js